 There are many foods that ferment naturally in the small intestine, producing gas that also passes down the digestive tract.
 A few hours after a meal, you may hear the sounds of this gas as it moves through the small and large intestines.

-If you dog has problems with excessive gas production (they fart a lot), you should examine the ingredient list of their diet.
+If you dog has problems with excessive gas production, you should examine the ingredient list of their diet.

 Beet pulp, beans, peas and soy products are all associated with fermentation in the small intestine.
 If your dog is very gassy, these ingredients could be adding to the problem.